xPenguin100/xPenguin100/README.md

 ## 🎈 My Projects

-**Update**: My Discord bot Ultra is currently not available anymore.
+**Update**: My Discord bot, Ultra is currently not available anymore.
 Development stopped in Summer 2022.
 Thanks for all support on the project over the years.

-I currently work on my Discord bot [Ultra](https://dsc.gg/ultra) which includes moderation, utility, and fun commands.
+Old: I currently work on my Discord bot [Ultra](https://dsc.gg/ultra) which includes moderation, utility, and fun commands.